-If Power On Status is [Enabled], and POST finishes without detecting a problem, you hear one beep.
-If POST detects a problem when you start your computer, you hear multiple beeps or no beep.
-In most cases, an error code appears in the top-left corner of the screen, and in some cases a description of the error is displayed beside the code.
+If Power On Status is set to Enabled and POST detects a problem, you will hear multiple beeps or no beep.
+In most cases, an error code appears in the top left corner of the screen, and in some cases a description of the error is displayed beside the code.
 (Note that the screen will sometimes display multiple error codes and descriptions.)
-Write down all error code numbers and descriptions.
+For more information about what caused an error message to appear and what action to take, refer to "Solving POST Error Message Problems" on page 95 and "POST Message Charts" on page 98.